microsoft/WhatTheHack/072-DataScienceInFabric/Coach/Solution-06.md

 ### Student step-by-step instructions

-- Go to your data science worksapce where all the notebooks are stored.
+- Go to your data science workspace where all the notebooks are stored.
-- That worksapce will have the ml model which you created in previous challenege
+- That workspace will have the ml model which you created in previous challenge
 - Exporting a model from Fabric is easy--just tap the Download ML model version button in the UI.

 ![picture alt](../Images/image-10.png)

-- Fabric will combine the ML Model along with a Python Object Serialization file (a/k/a pickle file) having a .pkl extension, and YAML files (.yml) that describe to other platforms the structure and interface provided by the model.
+- Fabric will combine the ML Model along with a Python Object Serialization file (a/k/a pickle file) having a `.pkl` extension, and YAML files (.yml) that describe to other platforms the structure and interface provided by the model.
 All these files are packaged into a .zip file, which will be placed in your Downloads folder.
 - If you open the .zip file, you can review the model and metadata files before deploying them to other systems.
 Make sure you extract the folder before continuing, as you will not be able to upload a .zip file.
   ![picture alt](../Images/image-11.png)